Understanding the parameters you see in an open template

 To resize a parametric template, you use the parameters that link to dimensions.

 You manipulate parameters in the tabular area, in the Parameters tab, where you find all parameters of the currently opened resizable structure.
-The Parameters are arranged in groups, most often, grouped by the part of the structure they affect.
-For example, the paramters that control the size of tuck tongue are grouped in the Tuck Tongue group.
+When a parameter expression is modified, the system applies the new values in each calculation, where this parameter participates and thus resizes the whole structure, keeping into account all dependences between the panels.
+The parameters are arranged in groups, most often, grouped by the part of the structure they affect.
+For example, the parameters that control the size of tuck tongue are grouped in the Tuck Tongue group.
+In general, only parameters in the Main group are visible.
+Most often these are the parameters linked to a structure's length, width and height.

 The table that follows explains the columns.
 All the columns are read-only, you can modify the values only in the Expression column.